Ghana

 You should be in good health and fit.

-Other vaccinations: You need to be vaccinated against yellow fever.
+Vaccinations: You need to be vaccinated against yellow fever.
 Custom officials check upon arrival your yellow vaccination booklet.
 It is highly recommended to be vaccinated againt polio, diphtheria, tetanus, typhoid and hepatitis A and to take malaria prophylaxis (malarone or doxycycline).
 Check wwwnc.cdc.gov/travel/destinations/traveler/none/ghana.

 Carry essential medicine with you, and if you like, bring masks, syringes, gloves etc., which are always in need in hospitals!
 If asked at the customs on arrival, explain that the medicines are for “private use“.